-Purpose: Identify policy and procedure issues of the area committee and to review the previous election procedures.
+Purpose: Identify policy and procedure issues of the Area Committee and ensure the WAGSA Handbook and Addendums are current.

-- Identifies policy and procedural issues in Area 13. - Proposes decision-making processes to address these issues. - Establishes the process for the creation, revision, and termination of policies and procedures that represent the work of the Area 13 Committee. - Maintains the Area 13 Handbook and proposes needed revisions and updates on a regular basis. - Ensures that approved changes to the WAGSA Handbook are published by the Chair of the Policy and Procedure Committee no more than 90 days after the Assembly at which the motion is adopted, either by: (1) making the said changes to the Handbook; or (2) noting the changes as a temporary addendum to the Handbook.
+- Identifies policy and procedural issues in Area 13. - Proposes decision-making processes to address these issues. - Establishes the process for the creation, revision, and termination of policies and procedures that represent the work of the Area 13 Committee. - Maintains the Area 13 Handbook and proposes needed revisions and updates on a regular basis. - Reviews appropriate proposals and motions for presentation to the Assembly for approval. - Ensures that approved changes to the WAGSA Handbook are published by the Chair of the Policy and Procedure Committee no more than 90 days after the Assembly at which the motion is adopted, either by: - (1) Making said changes to the Handbook; or - (2) noting the changes as a temporary addendum to the Handbook. - Publish an updated handbook at least every four (4) years or sooner if necessary.